ankit071105/Ticket-Booking/README.md

+# GG Extensions

+## ⭐️ Show Your Support!

+Before you get started, please:

+1. **Star this repository** by clicking the "Star" button at the top right corner.
+2. **Follow** the GitHub profile of the project owner: [ankit071105](https://github.com/ankit071105).

+By doing this, you support the project and help grow our community!

+---

-## Accepted for GirlScript Summer of Code 2024
+## 🎉 Accepted for GirlScript Summer of Code 2024

 Congratulations!
 GG Extensions has been selected for participation in GirlScript Summer of Code 2024.
 We're excited to have you on board to contribute and learn together!

 This repository serves as a platform for newcomers and seasoned developers alike to enhance their knowledge and skills by working on small to large web projects.
 Whether you're diving into web development for the first time or looking to expand your portfolio, GG Extensions offers a supportive community and a variety of opportunities to grow.

-## How to Get Started?
+## 🚀 How to Get Started?

 Getting started with GG Extensions is easy!
 Follow these steps to jump right in: